ic3guy/ic3guy.github.io/_posts/2017-09-03-music-videos-shot-in-Montreal.md

 published: true
 ---

 I've always been fascinated with music videos that showcase a cities architecture.
 They are also a snapshot in time so it can be fun to remember old landmarks and old memories.
-Since I no longer living in Montreal, I love watching music videos that have been shot there to reminisce!
+Since I no longer living in Montreal, I love watching music videos that have been shot there to reminisce.

 ## Astounded - Bran Van 3000
 [Shot in 2000](https://www.youtube.com/watch?v=VbJgdalkuC8) Lachine canal, the plateau, St. Catherine Street.
 Views of the Olympic stadium.